fiznool/tappivate/README.md

 ## What is this?

 Native mobile apps are built with the iOS/Android/WP SDK, which provides a rich  set of UI components.
-These components have been optimised to work well won touchscreen devices.
+These components have been optimised to work well on touchscreen devices.

 Mobile web apps, on the other hand, suffer from a lack of a mobile SDK.
-As a result, UI components have not bee optimised for touchscreen devices and can often feel clunky.
+As a result, UI components have not been optimised for touchscreen devices and can often feel clunky.

-Tappivate is a small Zepto (or jQuery0 plugin which aims to emulate the behaviour of two UI components, buttons and lists, in an attempt to make them feel more responsive.
+Tappivate is a small Zepto (or jQuery) plugin which aims to emulate the behaviour of two UI components, buttons and lists, in an attempt to make them feel more responsive.

 ## How does it do that?